bcgov/hcap/README.md

 The Dockerized application is deployed to OpenShift using Makefile targets and YAML templates defined in the `openshift` directory.

 To create the resources required to run the application in OpenShift, run `make server-create`.
-Optionally, a namespace prefix and/or suffix can be provided to target a namespace other than the default `rupaog-dev` e.g. `NAMESPACE_SUFFIX=test make server-create`.
+Optionally, a namespace prefix and/or suffix can be provided to target a namespace other than the default `rupaog-dev`, e.g. `NAMESPACE_SUFFIX=test make server-create`.

 The OpenShift objects created are defined in the [openshift/server.bc.yml](openshift/server.bc.yml) and [openshift/server.dc.yml](openshift/server.dc.yml).
 At a high level, these objects include the following.